cvanderaa/2025_eurobioc_workshop_proteomics/README.md

 to a condition of interest.
 Depending on the progress of the group, we will also briefly explore the emerging field of single-cell proteomics, discussing the additional challenges posed by these data.
-This workshop is designed for proteomics researchers who want to learn how to analyse their data using reproducible and statistically sound workflows, as well as for omics data analysts interested in expanding their skill set to include proteomics.

 ### Pre-requisites